-In 2013, Kato and colleagues tested the sensitivity of two different RT-PCR-based assays for Rickettsia-PanR8, an assay that tests for Rickettsia in general, and RRi6, an assay specific for R. rickettsii.
-Both of these methods were more sensitive in testing for Rickettsia than the nested PCR method of the CDC; moreover, both of these methods are faster than the nested PCR method (1 hr versus 1-2 days, respectively) (Kato et al., 2013).
+Kato et al. (2013) tested the sensitivity of two different RT-PCR-based assays for Rickettsia- PanR8, an assay that tests for Rickettsia in general, and RRi6, an assay specific for R. rickettsii.
+Both of these methods were more sensitive in testing for Rickettsia than the nested PCR method of the CDC; moreover, both of these methods are faster than the nested PCR method (one hour versus one to two days, respectively) (Kato et al., 2013).
 These results were corroborated in 2014 by Denison and colleagues.
 They used a multiplex PCR assay to correctly identify all cell controls for R. rickettsii, R. parkeri, and R. akari; moreover, no false-positive results were reported using this methodology.
 "This multiplex real-time PCR demonstrates greater sensitivity than nested PCR assays in FFPE [formalin-fixed, paraffin-embedded] tissues and provides an effective method to specifically identify cases of Rocky Mountain spotted fever, rickettsialpox, and R. parkeri rickettsiosis by using skin biopsy specimens" (Denison et al., 2014).